scottcolfer/scottcolfer.github.io/_posts/2017-08-15-discovery-retro-themes.md

 ### Time taken to complete a discovery varies significantly

-Most of the discoveries we heard of took between 4 weeks and 3 months to complete but also heard of discoveries taking 6+ months.
+Most of the discoveries we heard of took between 4 weeks and 3 months to complete but also heard of a discovery taking 6+ months.

 Things we might want to explore:

 - Does this matter?
-- Some delivery teams and Service Managers report frustration with the time taken to complete Discovery
+- Some delivery teams and Service Managers report frustration with the time taken to complete discovery
 - Some teams think that discovery could have been completed more quickly if they could access users quicker, and if they could work more closely with stakeholders and subject matter experts
 - Scope of discovery seems to vary and it may be that there are different 'scales' of discovery.